 The difference between a goal kick and a corner kick is that a goal kick is taken from within the goal area by the defending team.
 A corner kick is taken from the corner of the field by a member of the attacking team.

-A referee will award the defending team a goal kick when the ball goes out of play across the goal line, and the last player to touch the ball was a player from the attacking team.
+A referee will award the defending team a goal kick when the ball goes out of play across the goal line, and the last player to touch the ball is a player from the attacking team.

-The referee will award the attacking team a corner kick when the ball goes out of play across the goal line, and the last player to touch the ball was a player from the defending team.
+The referee will award the attacking team a corner kick when the ball goes out of play across the goal line, and the last player to touch the ball is a player from the defending team.

 If you want a greater understanding of what a corner kick means and what is involved in one, then check out my article – Corner Kick in Soccer: Everything you need to know.

 Having understood what is involved in a goal kick, you will appreciate the importance of being familiar with the rules of soccer.